 The latest-and-greatest is UV-C light.
-It gets rid of microorganisms, but it’s not harmful to humans.
+It gets rid of microorganisms.
 So, you see new products like UV-C light bulbs out now.

 Next are systems ionic charges throughout the house and neutralize microorganisms everywhere.
 These are especially an option when you don’t have a forced-air system with a filter.
 But, they’re still new, and the science isn’t always settled.

 We hope this article starts you down the road to improving your indoor air quality.
 Your health and the health of your family are essential, and with all the time we spend at home these days, you should all stay — and feel — healthy there.

 We went over a lot in this article, and there’s no way you can do it all — at least not at once.
 We suggest starting with ventilation and working your way down.
 Decide how much you want to invest, and see what a difference you get starting with some simple solutions.